Adolphus Dalrymple

-Sir Adolphus John Dalrymple, 2nd Baronet of High Mark (3 February 1784 – 3 March 1866) was a British army officer and politician.
+General Sir Adolphus John Dalrymple, 2nd Baronet (3 February 1784 – 3 March 1866) was a British Army officer and politician.

 Early life

 Aldolphus Dalrymple was the eldest son of Sir Hew Whiteford Dalrymple and his wife Frances nee Leighton, and was born in St Marylebone.
 At the time of his birth his father was an officer in the 1st Foot Guards.
 Adolphus attended Harrow School from 1796 to 1799.

 Military career

 Dalrymple's father was able to use his social and military connections to advance his son's career in the army.
 In 1799 Sir Hew was Lieutenant Governor of Guernsey and he obtained a commission for Adolphus, than aged 15, in the 55th (Westmorland) Regiment of Foot that was stationed on the island.
 In the following year he was promoted to full lieutenant in the 37th (North Hampshire) Regiment of Foot of which his father was colonel, and was appointed his aide de camp.

 In February 1801 he exchanged to the 1st King's Dragoon Guards, then stationed in England.
 He quickly obtained another staff appointment as aide de camp to Lieutenant-General Sir James Craig, commanding the Eastern District of England.
 He was promoted to captain in the 18th Light Dragoons at the beginning of 1803, but had returned to Craig's staff within six months.
 He remained as the general's aide de camp until May 1806, serving in Malta, Sicily, and Naples.

 In June 1806 he was appointed military secretary to his father, by then Lieutenant-Governor of Gibraltar.
 Sir Hew was subsequently appointed to command British forces in Portugal fighting the French, but signed the Convention of Cintra in August 1808 that allowed the defeated French safe passage out of the country.
 The signing of the convention by his father was seen as a major humiliation by the British public, and Adolphus's military career suffered.
 Although he was able to purchase promotions as a major in the 3rd (East Kent) Regiment of Foot and the 19th Light Dragoons and as a lieutenant colonel in the 60th (Royal American) Regiment of Foot, he never saw active service again and transferred to the half pay list in 1814.